FAQ about the Special Milk Class Permit Program

 Class 5(a) Class 5(b) Class 5(c)

 Cheese used by further processors in finished food products.
-Dairy products (other than cheese) used by further processors in finished food products Dairy products (other than cheese) used by further processors in confectionery products
+Dairy products (other than cheese) used by further processors in finished food products.
+Dairy products (other than cheese) used by further processors in confectionery products.

 • How and when are special class prices calculated?